danielwildsmith/intrinsIQ/README.md

 # IntrinsIQ

-## Description
-Originally a hackathon project at Shellhacks 2023, IntrinsIQ is a web app designed to reveal stock insights through its intrinsic value calculations.
+Originally a hackathon project at Shellhacks 2023, IntrinsIQ is a web app that functions as an initial screener for S&P 500 stock selections, calculating intrinsic values through the Yahoo Finance API for informed investing.

+6 months after the hackathon, IntrinsIQ's utility was fully realized, with our portfolio of top 10 recommendations outperforming the S&P 500 market with 6 percent higher annualized returns.
+Because of this success, we decided to refine and deploy IntrinsIQ.

+Here is a [video](https://www.youtube.com/watch?v=M4zhRTAnLeE) demonstration of our hackathon project.

+## Installation and Usage
+See README.md within client and server folders.

+## Intrinsic Value Calculation
 IntrinsIQ calculates the intrinsic value of stocks within the S&P500 using a discounted cash flow model.
 Essentially, we are projecting the company’s future cash flows and discounting them to the present value.
-Here is a [video](https://www.youtube.com/watch?v=M4zhRTAnLeE) explaining the features development process behind IntrinsIQ.

-## Intrinsic Value Formula
 intrinsic value = (dcf + cash and short term investments - total debt) / shares outstanding

 This calculation is useful for finding potentially undervalued stocks that will perform well in the future in the face of temporary market conditions.